 It is 100% doable, but Crete and Rhodes are very big islands and you need to dedicate at least a week to each one of those.

-A daytrip or 2-3 nights are not worth it because you would spend too much money and you won’t even see 5% of these amazing big greek islands.
+A daytrip or 2-3 nights is not worth it, because you would spend too much money and you won’t even see 5% of these amazing big greek islands.

 Timetables for ferries are not fixed every year, so times and schedules might change.
 Let’s Ferry website provides you with an updated time schedule.